KrotosBenjamin/KrotosBenjamin.github.io/pages/software.md

 ## dRFEtools: dynamic recursive feature elimination for omics

-Technology advances have generated larger ‘OMICs datasets with applications for machine learning.
-Even so, sample availability results in smaller sample sizes compared to features.
+Technological advances have generated larger omics datasets with applications in machine learning.
+Even so, limited sample availability often results in far fewer samples than features.
 Dynamic recursive feature elimination (RFE) provides a flexible feature elimination framework to tackle this problem.
-`dRFEtools` provides an interpretable and flexible tool to gain biological insights from ‘OMICs data using machine learning.
+`dRFEtools` is an interpretable and flexible tool for gaining biological insights from omics data using machine learning.

 PyPI: <https://pypi.org/project/drfetools/>